uswds/uswds-site/pages/getting-started/showcase-all.md

 ---
-permalink: /whats-new/showcase/all/
+permalink: /getting-started/showcase/all/
 layout: styleguide
 title: Standards Powered Sites
-category: What’s new
+category: Getting started
 lead: Below are a list of website and applications currently using the U.S. Web Design Standards.
 If your project is currently using the Standards and you do not see it on this list, please feel free to submit a pull request or email the core team at [uswebdesignstandards@gsa.gov](mailto:uswebdesignstandards@gsa.gov).
 ---
 ##Sites using the U.S. Web Design Standards